celery/celery/docs/userguide/security.rst

 can be alerted when they change.
 This way when the damage is done and your system has been compromised you can tell exactly what files intruders have changed  (password files, logs, back-doors, root-kits and so on).
-Often this is the only way you will be able to detect an intrusion.
+Often this is the only way you'll be able to detect an intrusion.

 Some open source implementations include: